 How To Get (And Keep) Your Kids In A Good Routine

 Start early: We put our kids on a schedule and routine immediately coming home from the hospital.
-They’ve always had roughly the same bedtime, same routine during the day, same routines for eating, bedtime, etc. They know what to expect and routine is comforting for children.
+They’ve always had roughly the same bedtime, the same routine during the day, the same routines for eating, bedtime, etc. They know what to expect and routine is comforting for children.
 It provides security.

 Set boundaries: This is big.
 Our family knows we keep our kids on a schedule they know if they do dinner at 7 PM our kids will not go.
 We have dealt with some questions and some comments and that’s fine.
 This is what works for our family and it’s OK if it doesn’t work for everyone.